yyx990803/matrix.js/README.md

-# Pre-alpha work in progress!
+# Featherweight CSS 3D Engine

-A featherweight CSS 3D engine.
 Similar to Three.js CSS3D Renderer, but less intrusive and much lighter in weight.
 Better suited to add 3D stuff to a normal DOM heavy page.
 Doesn't provide any vector/matrix math utilities though.

 ### But there are no matrices in the source code!